bmampaey/SOLARNET-service/documentation/admin_manual.md

 - __give him staff status__
 - add him to the dataset user_group and to the "dataset manager" group

-## Creating/Updating/Deleting metadata, data locations and tags

-The proper way of managing these is using the [RESTful api][restful_api]

-Alternatively, a dataset admin can also use the [admin interface][admin_interface], but it can be cumbersome to add metadata that way.

-Some of the datasets are managed and populated by the server admin, and for these use the [data provider tools][provider_tools].

 ## Mounting the data selection file system

 The data selection file system is a pseudo file system, that use libfuse to create the directory tree corresponding to the data selections.
 A FTP server allows users to download the data selections.